SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 #### Algorithm for Solving the Problem

-The algorithm for solving the problem is a direct one – we continue **reading commands** from the console, **until the command "mall.Exit" is passed**.
-In the meantime, we **process** each symbol (**`char`**) of each one of the commands according to the rules specified in the task requirements, and in parallel, we **modify the amount** that Lina has, and **store the number of purchases**.
+The algorithm for solving the problem is a direct one – we continue **reading commands** from the console **until the command "mall.Exit" is passed**.
+In the meantime, we **process** each symbol (**`char`**) of each one of the commands according to the rules specified in the task requirements, and in parallel, we **modify the amount** that Lina has and **store the number of purchases**.

 Let's examine the first two problems for our algorithm.
 The first problem concerns the way we read the commands until we reach the **"mall.Exit"** command.
 The solution that we previously saw uses a **`while-loop`**.
 The second problem for the task is to **access each symbol** of the command passed.
-Keeping in mind that the input data with the commands is **`String`** type, the easiest way to access each symbol inside the strings is via a **`foreach` loop**.
+Keeping in mind that the input data with the commands is a **`String`** type, the easiest way to access each symbol inside the strings is via a **`foreach` loop**.

-This is how the code will look like when using those two type of loops:
+This is how the code will look like when are using those two types of loops:

 ![](assets/chapter-9-2-images/01.Passion-days-03.png)